 Parrot Scared To Leave Cage

-When a parrot won’t leave its cage, it’s known as being “cage-bound.”
 It’s akin to the human disorder agoraphobia or a fear of people and the outdoors.
-Your parrot feels compelled to stay in its cage, just as someone with agoraphobia stays at home.
-This can happen when:
+The parrot feels compelled to stay in its cage, just as someone with agoraphobia stays at home.

 Left In Cage Too Often

-An owner may have mistreated the parrot, or it may have had a bad experience.
-Perhaps it was harassed by another pet or flew into the ceiling fan.
-If so, it may be too frightened to leave the safety of its cage.
+A past owner may have mistreated the parrot, or it may have had a bad experience.
+Perhaps it was harassed by another pet or flew into a window or ceiling fan.

-An untamed parrot will see you and its surroundings as a threat.
-It will want to break free and escape to a safe area but doesn’t know where to go.
-What it does know is what’s inside the cage won’t hurt it.
+An untamed parrot might see you and its surroundings as a threat.
+It’ll want to break free and escape to a safe area but doesn’t know where to go.
+However, it knows what’s inside the cage won’t harm it.

-Even a well-tamed, well-socialized parrot may become cage-bound.
+Even a well-tamed, socialized parrot may become cage-bound.
 This usually happens if the parrot has undergone some sudden change, such as:

-- A sudden death in the family, or that person leaving
+- Sudden death in the family or that person leaving.

-No matter the case, the best way to help the parrot is to take baby steps toward exiting the cage.
-As long as the parrot doesn’t feel pressured, it should warm up to leaving its cage.
+You can assist the parrot by taking small steps toward exiting the cage.
+If the parrot isn’t pressured, it should adjust to leaving the cage.
 Here’s what to do:

-- Set a perch right on the outside of the cage
+- Set a perch on the outside of the cage.

-- Place some millet on or around it, enticing the parrot to venture out
+- Place a snack on or around it, enticing the parrot to venture outside.

-- In a few days, set the perch farther away (by just a few inches)
+- In a few days, set the perch a few inches farther away.

-- Slowly move the perch farther away, until your parrot will let you pick it up and move
+- Slowly move the perch farther away until it lets you pick it up and move.

 Parrot Scared of New Cage

-Losing its old cage will make your parrot feel lost and unsafe.
+Losing its old cage will make the parrot feel lost and unsafe.
 The best approach is to:

-- Place the two cages, old and new, close to each other
+- Place the 2 cages, old and new, close to each other.

-- Place some of the parrot’s toys on the inside of the new cage
+- Place some of the parrot’s toys inside the new cage.

-- If the parrot goes inside the cage, praise it and reward it with a treat
+- If the parrot goes inside the cage, praise and reward it with a treat.

-- Don’t close the cage door on your parrot until it’s done this several times
+- Avoid closing the cage door on the parrot until it’s done this several times.

-- If your parrot becomes distressed, let it out
+- If the parrot becomes distressed, let it out.

-Eventually, the parrot should feel comfortable in its new home.
-You can then remove the old cage and let it adjust.
+Eventually, the parrot should feel comfortable.
+Then, you can remove the old cage and let it adjust.

 How To Calm A Scared Parrot

-Parrots are perceptive animals, so your bird will take its cues from you.
-You should:
+Parrots are perceptive animals, so they’ll take cues from you.
+Do the following:

-- Speak in a calm, even tone of voice
+- Move slowly and talk in a calm and even tone of voice.

-- Avoid grabbing it suddenly or force it into its cage
+- Avoid grabbing it suddenly or forcing the parrot into its cage.

-- Let your parrot retreat from its source of fear and stay nearby as it calms down
+- Let the parrot retreat from its source of fear and stay nearby while it calms down.

-Some parrots, especially cockatiels, are afraid of the dark or have night terrors.
-If your parrot screams or panics during the night or when their cage is covered, provide it with a soft night light.
+Some parrots, like cockatiels, fear the dark or have night terrors.
+Provide a soft night light if the parrot screams during the night or panics when its cage is covered.

 Can You Tame A Scared Parrot?